 Sure it’s their bands that are green (the dials are black), but one glance and you know these things are built for the outdoors.
 Powered by light, plenty of looks and water resistant to 100m.
 Checks all the boxes for a field watch.
 Chrono is 41mm while the standard field watch is 37mm in diameter.

 Boat shoe/camp moc luxury.
 Those are something.
 Just different enough, and might even manage to turn the heads of those who otherwise aren’t huge fans of boat shoes.
-Traditional rawhide lacing, hand-sewn, and available in four different shades of Horween Chrompak leather.
+Traditional rawhide lacing, hand-sewn, and made in Horween Chrompak leather.
 And boy is that stuff packed with the best formulas Horween can come up with.
 It’s noticeable when you touch it, but not greasy or anything.
+But know that it’s thick.
+So they actually might require a bit of break in.
 Anchored by a “Weron Nicotine Outsole.”
 Part of the AE collection that’s made in the Dominican Republic.

 Have a safe St. Patrick’s Day, and remember, Guinness trumps lite beer that’s been greened up with food coloring every single time.